buzzer-re/bazzar/README.md

 # Bazzar

-A tiny and comfy CLI for interact with [Malware Bazzar](https://bazaar.abuse.ch/) samples and [Urlhaus](https://urlhaus.abuse.ch/) database written in Go.
+A tiny and comfy CLI written in Go to interact with [Malware Bazzar](https://bazaar.abuse.ch/) samples and [Urlhaus](https://urlhaus.abuse.ch/) database.

 ## Why